 I became a little enchanted with this mountain.
 I’m that girl who brought one of those vintage ski posters ready to frame so I could hang it and look at it and go, “Yeah, I’ve been there.”
 So of course I want to return some day, to try different things in different seasons.
 Apart from wanting to actually take on the long and challenging hike up the Zugspitze, here is what else I have on my list:

 Of course, I would one day like to take to the slopes here.
 I saw the first bed of snow form as Zugspitze began slowly gearing up for the ski season.
 Being so high up, there’s snow for up to six months of the year, so to see it coated entirely and take an alternative trip down on some of the 20km of slopes is high on my list.

 Solstice Mountain Fires – Summer on Zugspitze!

 In June, up to 10,000 fires light up the mountains all around the Tirol Zugspitz Arena, continuing an ancient ritual.
-A spectacular sight that puts some if the region’s best ranges in ochre glow.
+A spectacular sight that puts some of the region’s best ranges in an ochre glow.